virteal/l8/README.md

 a variation around the C++ notion of "destructors".
 There can be multiple deferred blocks for a task.
 Because deferred steps are executed just before the task reach its end, they can register additional steps to handle async activities.
-As a result, the task is not fully done until all the defered work is done too.
+As a result, the task is not fully done until all the deferred work is done too.
 Deferred blocks are executed in a LIFO order, ie the last deferred step is run first.